zuBux/drydock/README.md

 * -o <file_name> : Specifies the path where JSON output will be saved.
 Switches to output.json if none specified.

 * -p <profile> : The profile which will be used for the audit.
-Switches to default if none specified.
+Switches to conf/default.yaml if none specified.

 A profile containing all checks is provided in conf/default.yaml and can be used as reference for creating custom profiles.

+**Users are advised to run drydock as root** for more accurate results.

 ## TODO